hindmasj/my-nifi-cluster/README.md

 So, step one, try this ... and that was the answer.

 The archetype has some extra dependencies for the processor, and an example unit test class, so that will be adopted too.

+# Standard processors

+Created a little task to convert a CSV file to JSON, then manipulate it.
+Using the "simple-traffic" sample files.

+## Services

+Create the following services.

+### Avro Schema Registry

+Create a new parameter called "SimpleTraffic" and copy the file "simple-traffic.schema" into the value.

+### CSV Reader

+Using the magic to enter a new line in record separator solved my initial problem.

+* Schema Access Strategy = Use Schema Property Name
+* Schema Registry = Avro Schema Registry
+* Schema Name = ${schema.name}
+* Record Separator = Shift+Enter
+* Value Separator = ,
+* Treat First Line As Header = false

+### Json Record Set Writer

+* Schema Access Strategy = Use Schema Property Name
+* Schema Registry = Avro Schema Registry
+* Schema Name = ${schema.name}

+### JSON Tree Reader

+* Schema Access Strategy = Use Schema Property Name
+* Schema Registry = Avro Schema Registry
+* Schema Name = ${schema.name}

+## Processors

+Start with the Consume Kafka from the sample and end with the Publish Kafka and Log Message processors.
+Then put these in between.

+### UpdateAttribute

+Tell the flow which schema we are using.

+* schema.name = SimpleTraffic

+### Convert Record

+Convert the CSV input records into the matching JSON schema.

+* Record Reader = CSVReader
+* Record Writer = JsonRecordSetWriter

+### Update Record

+Change those 0 and 1 values for the flags to false or true respectively.
+Note that each parameter is a path to a field in the record and must start with "/".

+* Record Reader = JsonTreeReader
+* Record Writer = JsonRecordSetWriter
+* Replacement Value Strategy = Literal Value
+* /flag_s = ${field.value:equals(1)}
+* /flag_a = ${field.value:equals(1)}
+* /flag_f = ${field.value:equals(1)}